BastelPichi/compatibility/brightway.md

 To connect the USB adapter with the scooter a risk-free method is to use a replacement dashboard cable (Julet type connector).
 Depending on the scooter model the cable should have either a female or a male connector:

-Model | Plug
+Model | Connector
 -- | --
+3 Lite | Male
+4 | Male
 4 Pro 2nd Gen | Female
+5 | Female
+5 Max | Male
 5 Pro | Male
-5 / 5 Max | Male

-You can source a matching cable from China (varying quality / dimensions, needs soldering) or buy a ready-to-use dashboard breakout cables with pin headers on eBay: [female connector](https://www.ebay.de/itm/356681290474) or [male connector](https://www.ebay.de/itm/356888236112).
+You can source a matching cable from China (needs soldering) or buy a ready-to-use dashboard breakout cables with pin headers on eBay: [female connector](https://www.ebay.de/itm/356681290474) or [male connector](https://www.ebay.de/itm/356888236112).
 These cables are guaranteed to fit, but you can look for other options as well, such as this one: [female connector](https://www.ebay.com/itm/116498080143).
 Remark: Due to the tight pin spacing and small size of the dashboard connector, creating a DIY wiring solution is challenging and risks causing a short circuit between the pins.
 Alternate methods are possible, but require opening up the scooter (see [here](#alternate-methods-to-connect-the-uart-adapter)).

-#### DuPont wires (optional)
+#### DuPont wires
 If you have a dashboard breakout cable with male pin headers and a standard UART adapter (without an attached cable), you'll need a set of DuPont female-to-female wires.
 The wires should have a minimum of 40-80cm length to reach the adapter end without tension.
 If you can't find female-to-female wires in that length, simply extend the wires with sets of male-to-female wires.

 ![image](res/dupont_collection.png)